Directorsnote - India

 Just after emerging around 8 a.m., the mercury is already ticking 36 degrees.
 With a 15-man crew, we move like locals through the seething heat.
 Streets, squares and corridors are defied until we arrive at one of the hundreds of flats that give us a beautiful overview of the slums.
 Only now does it become clear how big the slums are.
 This is where we take the opening shot of the film.

-Then we use a drone to take the most amazing environmental shots.
+Then we use a drone to take the most insane environmental shots.
 People, animals and vehicles swarm effortlessly through the slums as if it were directed.
 We film women doing laundry on the street in front of their shacks and children laughing and playing, hopping through alleys full of garbage.
 A harrowing sight for us Westerners, but nothing but daily reality for the people.

 We arrive at a tiny room where an elderly lady is teaching a class of young children.
-Most children have no money to go to school, so there are initiatives by locals to provide basic reading and writing lessons to the smallest members of society.
+Most children have no money to go to school, so there are initiatives by locals to provide basic reading and writing classes for the smallest members of society.
 Again, the situation is not as we are used to.
 There is no teaching material, the children sit on dirty ground and the location is reminiscent of old shed that has not been used for a long time.

 Not everything is what it seems

 The beauty of all these seemingly harsh conditions is that the people realize that they have to make the best of it, and they engage as much as possible in what can be done.
 They take every opportunity to encourage growth in the youth and help them move forward in the development of their lives.
-How nice would it be if there were facilities to make this possible for more children?
+How wonderful would it be if there were facilities to make this possible for more children?

 In a country that is not your home base, it is of great importance to have people on your team who know their way around and can read and write with the locals.
 Our crew does a great job with that.
 They are all very experienced, make the right choices and contribute to the success of the entire shoot.
 As far as possible, everything was very well organized.